 Follow our guidance on stress and mental health

-- Have regular keep-in-touch meeting or calls with your workers
+- Have regular keep-in-touch meetings or calls with your workers

 - Talk openly with workers about the possibility of them becoming stressed or mentally unwell.
-Our talking toolkit on preventing work-related stress will help you have conversations about how to raise concerns or who to go to so they can talk things through
+Our talking toolkit on preventing work-related stress (PDF) will help you have conversations about raising worries or who people can go to for help

 - Keep workers updated on what is happening so they feel involved and reassured

-- Discuss the issue of fatigue with employees and make sure they take regular breaks and are encouraged to take leave – set working hours to ensure they aren’t working long hours
+- Talk to people about fatigue.
+Make sure they take regular breaks and encourage them to take leave – set working times to make sure people aren’t working too long

-Share information and advice with workers about mental health and wellbeing.
+Share information and advice about mental health and wellbeing with your workers.

-Where you have an employee assistance programme, encourage workers to use it to talk through supportive strategies.
+If you have an employee assistance programme, encourage your workers to use it to talk through their issues in complete confidence.

 - Do you know who to talk to and where to go when you need support?

-- Think about where you would go for help if you were experiencing an issue and whether you would feel comfortable doing so
+- Think about where you would go for help if you had stress or anxiety issues and whether you would feel comfortable doing so

 - What else can we do to prevent stress and improve mental health in our workplace?